-Fig. 8.
+Figure 8.
 R-curves for the GRE and SSA-GRE composites.

-As illustrated in Fig. 9, GIC-Onset and GIC-Prop are enhanced with addition of SSA in GRE laminates.
+As illustrated in Figure 9, GIC-Onset and GIC-Prop are enhanced with addition of SSA in GRE laminates.
 Hence, the GIC-Onset of GRE composite was 441 J/m2.
 When the SSA content increased from 5 wt% to 15 wt%, the GIC-Onset increased from 445 J/m2 to 586 J/m2 to record increment from 0.9% to 32.9%, respectively compared with GRE composite.
 Same trend was noticed for the GIC-Prop that for GRE composite was 615 J/m2.
 When the SSA content increased from 5 wt% to 15 wt%, the GIC- Prop increased from 641 J/m2 to 745 J/m2 to record increment from 4.2% to 21.3%, respectively compared with GRE composite.
-The slight drop in GIC values after addition of SSA more than 15 wt% may be described to the negative effects of void content and particle aggregation on the adhesion strength between SSA particles and matrix, which they act as stress concentration points and weakened the composite [13,23].
+The slight drop in GIC values after addition of SSA more than 15 wt% may be described to the negative effects of void content and particle aggregation on the adhesion strength between SSA particles and matrix, which they act as stress concentration points and weakened the composite [13–23].